 Cryogenics is one of the most important fields that has been integrated into biomedical research.
-It’s employed to store a variety samples, including human tissue specimens, blood samples, and primary cells, making cryogenic storage an essential tool for hospitals and research facilities alike.
-Here, we’ll briefly explore how the field of cryogenics has developed within the last century to produce the storage equipment used throughout the world to perform ground-breaking research and to discover new medical advances.
+It’s employed to store a variety of samples, including human tissue specimens, blood samples, and primary cells, making cryogenic storage an essential tool for hospitals and research facilities alike.
+Here, we’ll briefly explore the history of cryogenic storage and how the field of cryogenics has developed within the last century to produce the storage equipment used throughout the world to perform ground-breaking research and to discover new medical advances.

 Cryogenics has been around longer than you think

 Cryogenics, the study of extremely low temperatures, didn’t truly commence until 1892 when James Dewar invented the Dewar, a vessel that scientists commonly use to store samples.
 Long before that, though, China began using ice in food.
 It was 200 BC when the Chinese first produced an ice cream-like food using milk and rice, and the first true ice cream was eaten in China in 618 AD by the King Tang of Shang (this food would later be discovered by Marco Polo around 1300 AD, who later introduced the concept of ice cream to Italy).
 The ancient Romans and Greeks also incorporated methods of storing ice into their culture, as they used it to cool their drinks.
 However, while the technology of ancient civilizations portended the breakthroughs in general cold storage that were to come, it was Dewar that truly made the accomplishments of future scientists possible.